vippsas/vipps-developers/newsletters/2021-09-newsletter.md

 More information can be found in [our documentation](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#client-initiated-backchannel-authentication-flows-ciba---special-cases-where-login-does-not-start-in-browser-or-app).

-# Vipps Recurring agreement with variable amount
+# The Vipps Recurring API now supports variable amounts

-Recurring agreements with variable amount offer merchants a way to charge users a different amount each interval, based on the users specified max amount.
+Recurring agreements with variable amount lets merchants charge users a different amount each for interval, based on the user's specified max amount.

 More information can be found in [our documentation](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#recurring-agreements-with-variable-amount).